Introduction

 Frequently Asked Questions

-What is the difference between trips and sets in poker?
+What is the difference between trips and a set?

 A set is when a player holds two cards of the same rank, and one matching card appears on the board.
 Conversely, trips occur when a player has one card of a certain rank in their hand and two corresponding cards appear on the board.